How to help younger generations with money

 Help build children’s savings for the future

-Opening a child’s savings account is not only a good way to give money to a child but 85%i of parents we asked said having their own savings account helped children to learn about money too.
+Opening a child’s savings account is not only a good way to give money to a child but is an opportunity for them to learn about money too.
 It gives them a chance to pay money in themselves and see the balance grow.

-There are different types of children’s accounts available – take a look at our guide to child savings plans.
+There are different types of children’s accounts available.
 You can help the children in your life develop different types of savings habits by deciding what level of access you’d like them to have and matching that to a type of savings account.
-If you’re growing a nest egg for their future, consider an account that doesn’t offer access until the child is older, for example aged 18.
-If you want to teach them to manage money, from gifts or pocket money, an easy access account may be a better option.
+If you’re growing a nest egg for their future, look for an account that doesn’t offer access until the child is older, for example aged 18.
+If you want to teach them to manage money, from gifts or pocket money, an easy access account is a better option.

 Discover our children's savings accounts and plan for the future today